SheplX/myprojectx/README.md

 # Foobar
-foobar is a python library for dealing with word pluralization.
+Foobar is a python library for dealing with word pluralization.
 # Installation
-use the package manager [PIP](https://linuxize.com/post/how-to-install-pip-on-ubuntu-18.04/) to install foobar.
+Use the package manager [PIP](https://linuxize.com/post/how-to-install-pip-on-ubuntu-18.04/) to install foobar.
 ```
 pip install foobar
 ```